Phytoplankton in the tropical Pacific

 What is the “island mass effect”?

-Even though they are often considered to be homogeneous and static, the low-Chl “ocean deserts” of the tropical Pacific sometimes exhibit spectacular blooms.
+Even though they are often considered to be homogeneous and static, the low-chlorophyll “ocean deserts” of the tropical Pacific sometimes exhibit spectacular blooms.
 Local enrichments resembling oases on land are visible from space, often associated with islands.
 In this satellite image of the southwest tropical Pacific, chlorophyll concentrations clearly increase near several islands.
 In turn, this enhanced phytoplankton production supports a rich and varied ecosystem, with increased biodiversity and biomass relative to surrounding areas.
-This “island mass effect” (after the original paper) is almost ubiquitous across the tropical Pacific.
+This “island mass effect” (after this original paper) is almost ubiquitous across the tropical Pacific.
 As a consequence, island effects are an important contributor to fisheries potential and to the welfare of islands human populations.
 They are also responsible for large-scale enhancements of primary production and possibly a significant fraction of the tropical Pacific phytoplankton biomass.

-The processes responsible for Chl enhancements near islands are well understood.
+The processes responsible for chlorophyll enhancements near islands are well understood.
 They include upwelling and mixing in lee eddies formed by flow disturbance or by wind-driven Ekman pumping, nutrient input from island runoff possibly enhanced by human activities, atoll lagoon flushing, coral reef benthic processes, and iron enrichment from the island platform.
-These processes release micro- (e.g., iron) and/or macro- (e.g., nitrate) nutrients in an overall nutrient-limited environment, supporting enhanced phytoplankton growth.
+All these processes release micro- (e.g., iron) and/or macro- (e.g., nitrate) nutrients in an overall nutrient-limited environment, supporting enhanced phytoplankton growth.
 At the regional scale, geomorphic type (atoll vs. island), bathymetric slope, reef area, and population status were found to be the primary drivers of the island effect strength in the tropical Pacific.